oroinc/documentation/crm/dev_guide/web_api/api_docs/commands.rst

+.. _web-api--commands:

 CLI Commands
 ============

+.. contents:: :local:

 oro:api:cache:clear
 -------------------

-This command command clears Data API cache.
+This command clears Data API cache.

 Usually you need to run this command when you add a new entity to ``Resources/config/oro/api.yml`` or you add a new processor that changes a list of available through Data API resources.